-TA-studies have been used in Bangladesh since around the middle of the 70'es.
-The relatively few studies done so far have their theoretical foundation in anthropology, demography and economics, broadly speaking.
-The full list of studies, published and unpublished, include: Cain (1977a, 1977b, 1980); Chaudhury (1982, 1984); Choudhury (1983); Farouk (1976, 1979, 1980); Farouk and Ali (1977); Khuda (1977, 1978, 1979a, 1979b, 1980a, 1980b, 1982); Rahman (1986).
+TA-studies have been used in Bangladesh since around the middle of the 70'ies.
+The relatively few studies that have been done so far have their theoretical foundation in anthropology, demography and economics broadly speaking.
 Some of the studies are revised and republished versions of each other.
 The studies use different TA-methodologies, mostly recall methods.
 For this reason they are unfortunately not easily comparable.
 This is further complicated by the fact that the studies are conceptualized within different theoretical frameworks and have different aims.
-The so-called 'New household economics' referred to above has to some extent influenced the studies done within economics.
-The studies focus on one or more of the following three main issues; (1) employment/underemployment research, (2) the importance of household maintenance activities for understanding household production and reproduction and (3) children's importance for the viability of the household.
+The so-called "New Household Economics" referred to above has to some extent influenced the studies done within economics.
+The studies focus on one or more of the following three main issues: (1) employment/underemployment research, (2) the importance of household maintenance activities for understanding household production and reproduction and (3) children's importance for the viability of the household.
 None of the studies can be said to have an explicit applied developmental goal.
-The propositions and hypotheses put forward are largely consistent with each other, and are increasingly being confirmed by other studies utilizing a crosscultural framework.
-This part will review the major TA-studies done in Bangladesh, emphasizing methodological design and issues, as well as findings.
+The propositions and hypotheses put forward are largely consistent with each other, and are increasingly being confirmed by other studies utilizing a cross-cultural framework.
+This part will review the major TA-studies done in Bangladesh, emphasising methodological design and issues, as well as findings.

-3.2.1 Cain, Mead T.
+Cain, Mead T.

 Cain did a study around 1976 in a village in north-central Bangladesh, near the east bank of the Brahmaputra.
-The study focused primarily on the type of demographic behavior characterized by high fertility and large numbers of surviving children.
-The basic question was whether this behavior was economically rational or not from the perspective of the viability of the household.
+The study focused primarily on the type of demographic behaviour characterized by high fertility and large numbers of surviving children.
+The basic question was whether this behaviour was economically rational or not from the perspective of the viability of the household.
 As an adjunct to this, he also focused on household maintenance activities, arguing that these are "... 'enabling' labour..."
 (1980: 221), in the sense of freeing other household members to participate in directly productive activities.
 Through participant observation Cain collected qualitative data that bear upon these research questions.
-The main bulk of data analyzed in the publications reviewed for the present paper are however data on time use.
+The main bulk of data analysed in the publications reviewed for the present paper are however data on time use.